quasarframework/quasar-framework.org/source/guide/cli-commands.md

 You can use Cordova to wrap your Quasar App into a native mobile App.

 ### Wrap your App
-So you want to be able to produce native apps for the mobile platforms:
+So you want to be able to produce native apps for the mobile platforms with Cordova (make sure you have it installed: `npm install -g cordova`):
 ``` bash
 $ quasar wrap
 ```